 The amount you can charge will vary based on your location and the amenities you offer.
 I live about 1.5 miles outside of downtown Denver and offer the essentials—a comfortable place to sleep with clean sheets, towels, and coffee.

-Now that you see how I make an additional $1,000 per month in housing, where does the other $500 come from?
+Now that you see how I made an additional $1,000 per month in housing, where did the other $500 come from?

 You guessed it!
 My car.

 If you’re anything like me, and you either work from home most days or can bike or take public transportation to work, your car is likely sitting idle for at least five days a week, losing value every single day.
 How do you turn this money-sucking “false asset” into a real, income-generating “asset”?